MokshaDK/Intel_Unnathi_HTML_RAG_Chatbot/README.md

 ### Setting up the server
 >[!NOTE]
->You only need to run the steps in this section once
+>You only need to run the steps in this section once.
 ```
 git clone https://github.com/MokshaDK/Intel_Unnathi_HTML_RAG_Chatbot.git
 cd Intel_Unnati_HTML_RAG_CHatbot